Mark-Atef/Refactoring-Rebuilt-a-Blog/README.md

    - `index.html` should be outside the `css` and `js` folders.
    - Make sure the CSS and JS files are correctly linked in the HTML (already done).

-## 📌 Next Steps

-- Save this file as `README.md` in the root of your project.
-- If you're uploading this project to GitHub, the README will display automatically on the repository homepage.
-- For submission, you can optionally convert this Markdown file to **PDF** or **DOCX** using any Markdown editor or converter.

 ---

 **Thank you for reviewing my project!**